-- o Expansion of the exiting synagogue from two-story 19,297 square foot synagogue with 158 seats, to a 230-seat synagogue (+ 72 seats) in a 36,815 in a two-story building (+ 17,518 sq. ft.) - o 18 surface parking spaces designed to comply with the current Code - o Demolition of greater than 50% of the non-landmarked existing building - o Preservation of the landmarked façade of the building - o Ancillary spaces to the synagogue (social hall, kitchen, library, conference room, youth center, accessory offices, flex spaces, quiet room, storage spaces, etc.).
+- Expansion of the exiting synagogue from two-story 19,297 square foot synagogue with 158 seats, to a 230-seat synagogue (+ 72 seats) in a 36,815 in a two-story building (+ 17,518 sq. ft.) - 18 surface parking spaces designed to comply with the current Code - Demolition of greater than 50% of the non-landmarked existing building - Preservation of the landmarked façade of the building - Ancillary spaces to the synagogue (social hall, kitchen, library, conference room, youth center, accessory offices, flex spaces, quiet room, storage spaces, etc.).
 See the floor plans included with the application submittal for all details.
+All ancillary uses are directly related to the synagogue use.
+For clarification, the flex spaces are to be used for Sunday School as is customary to places of worship.
+There is no proposal for a public/private school use operating on a weekly basis as part of this application and thus these spaces are not a separate use requiring additional parking.
+See the Parking Study prepared by Simmons & White which discusses the Project and uses.
+It is certainly worth mentioning that such ancillary uses since they specifically allow for the synagogue members to meet socially and have learning sessions or other similar events.